ramdonti/learning-library/data-management-library/wsfc-sql-server/setup-witness-wsfc/setup-witness-wsfc.md

-# Setup Windows witness server for windows server failover cluster
+# Setup Windows Witness server for Windows Server Failover Cluster

 ## Introduction

 This lab walks you through how to set up the Windows Server.
-This server is configured as the witness server for the Cluster.
+This server is configured as the Witness server for the Cluster.

 Estimated Time:  30 min

 ### Objectives
 In this lab, you will learn to :
-* Setup the Windows Server for witness
+* Setup the Windows Server for Witness
-* Configure the witness for the Windows Server Failover Cluster.
+* Configure the Witness for the Windows Server Failover Cluster.

 ### Prerequisites